mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 > A Stream that buffers content to be written to disk.
 > Use `DrainBufferAsync(Stream, CancellationToken)` to write buffered content to a target Stream.

-That Stream implementation will hold the data in memory while it's smaller than 32kB; any bigger than that and it stores it in a temporary file.
+That Stream implementation will hold the data in memory while it's smaller than 32kB; any larger than that and it stores it in a temporary file.

-If my investigation is correct, the response body is written [in blocks of 16kB](https://github.com/dotnet/aspnetcore/blob/a9449cd20c2150917355d8ba7a30fa19b47569f7/src/Mvc/Mvc.Core/src/Infrastructure/MemoryPoolHttpResponseStreamWriterFactory.cs#L28).
+If my investigation was correct, the response body would've been written [in blocks of 16kB](https://github.com/dotnet/aspnetcore/blob/a9449cd20c2150917355d8ba7a30fa19b47569f7/src/Mvc/Mvc.Core/src/Infrastructure/MemoryPoolHttpResponseStreamWriterFactory.cs#L28).
-Quick math operation: 25MB written in 16kB blocks = 1,600 operations, 1,598 of which involve the file system.
+A quick math operation would show: 25MB written in 16kB blocks = 1,600 operations, 1,598 of which involve the file system.
 Eek!

-That could explain why the endpoint was executing so much quicker on my dev laptop than on App Service; while my laptop has an SSD with near-immediate access times and super quick read/write operations, our current App Service Plan still runs with spinning disks!
+This could explain why the endpoint was executing so much quicker on my dev laptop than on the live App Service; while my laptop has an SSD with near-immediate access times and super quick read/write operations, our current App Service Plan still runs with spinning disks!

 How can we verify whether our hypothesis is correct?